argoproj-labs/argocd-operator/docs/reference/argocd.md

 ## Dex Options

 !!! warning
-    `.spec.dex` is deprecated and support will be removed in Argo CD operator v0.6.0.
+    `.spec.dex` is deprecated and support will be removed in Argo CD operator v0.8.0.
 Please use `.spec.sso.dex` to configure Dex.

+!!! note
+    `.spec.dex` field was earlier scheduled for removal in Argo CD operator v0.7.0, but has been extended to Argo CD operator v0.8.0.

 The following properties are available for configuring the Dex component.